 Shaggy Mane Mushrooms grow on decaying logs, mulch, and lawns, ranging from white to tan or light brown in color.

-Shiitake Mushrooms are a kind of wild mushroom.
-They grow naturally in East Asia, North America, and Europe.
+Shiitake Mushrooms are a kind of mushroom known as Lentinula edodes, or 'Lentinellus Edodes.'
+These wild mushrooms grow naturally in East Asia, North America, and Europe.
 The Japanese name for these delicious fungi is shii-take or shiitake (literally "oak mushroom").

-Shiitake mushrooms contain an anti-cancer compound called Lentinula Edodes Mycelium.
-Shiitake also contains lentinan, which stimulates the production of interferon in your body.
-Shiitake mushrooms have long been recognized in Oriental medicine as having antitumor activity.
+They contain an anti-cancer compound called Lentinula Edodes Mycelium also contains lentinan, which stimulates the production of interferon in your body.
+They have long been recognized in Oriental medicine as having antitumor activity.

-- Shiitake Mushrooms / Lentinula edodes, also called 'Shiitake' or 'Lentinellus Edodes,' are a medicinal and tasty type of mushroom that is native to East Asia.
-Shiitake Mushrooms grow naturally on dead oak trees - these mushrooms contain lentinan, a strong antioxidant that has been known to boost the immune system in humans.
+- They are a medicinal and tasty mushrooms native to East Asia that grow naturally on dead oak trees - these mushrooms contain lentinan, a potent antioxidant known to boost the immune system in humans.

-- Have a savory, meaty flavor when cooked, and their texture is very meaty too.
-Shiitake Mushrooms can be used in dishes ranging from soups to stir-fry dishes to even desserts!
-Shiitake cultivation is very popular - since its discovery as an official gourmet food source in Japan in the early 1960s, Shiitake Mushroom farming has grown in popularity.
+- Their cultivation is very popular - since its discovery as an official gourmet food source in Japan in the early 1960s, Shiitake Mushroom farming has grown in popularity.

 - Easy to grow and cultivate, making them environmentally friendly while providing tasty food for your family.